Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Abstract

 \section{Abstract}

 The yielding transition in amorphous materials, whether driven passively (simple shear) or actively, remains a fundamental open question in soft matter physics.
 While avalanche statistics at the critical point have been extensively studied, the emergence of the dynamic regime at yielding and the steady-state flow properties remain poorly understood.
 In particular, the significant variability observed in flow curves across different systems lacks a clear explanation.
-We introduce the Controlled Relaxation Time Model (CRTM), a novel simulation framework that treats relaxation time as a tunable parameter, seamlessly bridging quasistatic avalanche statistics and dynamic flow regimes.
-CRTM reproduces known results in both limits and enables direct analysis of the transition between them, providing precise measurements of avalanche relaxation times.
-Applying CRTM to different microscopic dynamics, we find that a previously proposed scaling relation connecting critical exponents holds for passive systems.
-However, active systems exhibit significant deviations, suggesting a missing ingredient in the current understanding of active yielding.
+We determine, for the first time, the relationship between avalanche duration and size across the yielding transition, revealing how it evolves from quasistatic to dynamic flow regimes.
+This precise measurement is made using the Controlled Relaxation Time Model (CRTM), a new simulation framework that treats the relaxation time as a tunable parameter.
+CRTM reproduces known results in both limits and enables a direct analysis of the change of regime between them.
+Applying the model to different microscopic dynamics, we find that the existing scaling relation connecting critical exponents under flow holds for passive systems.
+However, active systems exhibit significant deviations, suggesting a missing ingredient in the current understanding of yielding.